 urban, combined and extra-urban cycles.
 We averaged 24.6mpg and that

-was including all those traffic problems.
+was with all those traffic problems.

 A focused, lithe and bullish sports car that stands out for its styling and

 that's won numerous awards from Europe's top specialist magazines and